aliensurge/test-env/presto_POC.md

 ## What is Presto?

-[Presto](https://prestodb.io/) is an open-source, distributed SQL query engine designed for fast analytical queries over large-scale datasets.
+Presto is an open-source, distributed SQL query engine designed for fast analytical queries over large-scale datasets.
 It supports querying data from multiple sources (like Hive, MySQL, PostgreSQL, S3, Kafka, and more) using standard ANSI SQL.

-Originally developed by Facebook, Presto is optimized for interactive query workloads and is capable of querying data from multiple sources in a single query — making it ideal for modern data platforms.

 ---